StackExchange/dnscontrol/documentation/providers/loopia.md

 Turning on debug will show the XML requests and responses, and include the username and password from your `creds.json` file.
-If you want to share these, like for a Github issue, be sure to redact those from the XML.
+If you want to share these, like for a GitHub issue, be sure to redact those from the XML.

 ### Fetch Apex NS Entries